GuillaumeDehaene/guillaumedehaene.github.io/README.md

-# Guillaume Dehaene personnal website with Quarto
+# Guillaume Dehaene personal website with Quarto

-This project is used to construct my [personal website](www.guillaumedehaene.com) using [Quarto](www.quarto.org).
+This project is used to construct my [personal website](https://www.guillaumedehaene.com) using [Quarto](https://www.quarto.org).

 All content on the website is my copyright and I give you no permission to reproduce it and publish it.